Dnepropetrovsk maniacs: Trial

 The three men were charged with involvement in 29 separate incidents, including 21 murders and eight more attacks where victims survived.
 Suprunyuk was charged with 27 of the cases, including 21 counts of capital murder, eight armed robberies, and one count of animal cruelty.
 Sayenko was charged with 25 instances, including 18 murders, five robberies, and one count of animal cruelty.
-Hanzha was charged with two counts of armed robbery stemming from a March 1, 2007 incident in Kamianske.
+Hanzha was charged with two counts of armed robbery stemming from a 1 March 2007 incident in Kamianske.

 All three confessed quickly, although Suprunyuk later withdrew his confession.
 Their trial began in June 2008.
 Suprunyuk pleaded not guilty, while the other two suspects pleaded guilty to all charges.
 Viktor Chevguz, Suprunyuk's original defense lawyer, left the case after reportedly being disappointed that his client's plea of insanity was not accepted.
 Lawyers for the victims' families argued that the level of care taken by the killers during their crime spree meant that they were fully aware of their actions.

 Prosecution evidence included blood-stains on the suspects' clothing and video recordings of the murders.
 The defense denied that the people in the videos were the suspects, claiming serious problems with the investigation, including at least 10 more murders covered up by the prosecution, supposed cover-ups of additional arrests of people with powerful connections who were released without being charged, even naming some of the additional people supposedly involved with the murders.
 The case was heard by a panel of judges chaired by judge Ivan Senchenko.
 The prosecution asked for life imprisonment for Sayenko and Suprunyuk, and 15 years of hard labor for Hanzha.
 Ukraine has no capital punishment since February 2000 after the Constitutional Court ruled the death penalty unconstitutional in December 1999.

 Motivation

 The prosecution did not establish a motive behind the killings.
 Local media reported the killers had the plan to get rich from the murder videos they recorded.
 One suspect's girlfriend reported that they planned to make forty separate videos of murders.
-This was corroborated by a former classmate who claimed he often heard Suprunyuk was in contact with an unknown "rich foreign website operator" who ordered forty snuff videos and would pay much money once they were made.
-Regional security chief Ivan Stupak rejected the claim that the murders were committed to making internet snuff videos, saying that there was no evidence of this.
+This was corroborated by a former classmate who claimed he often heard Suprunyuk was in contact with an unknown "rich foreign website operator" who ordered forty snuff videos and would pay much more money once they were made.
+Regional security chief Ivan Stupak rejected the claim that the murders were committed to make internet snuff videos, saying that there was no evidence of this.
 Deputy interior minister Nikolay Kupyanskiy commented "For these young men, murder was like entertainment or hunting".
 At the trial, it emerged that Suprunyuk collected newspaper cuttings about the case.
 Some photographs of the crimes had captions added, including: "The weak must die.
 The strongest will conquer."